-D.A.
-Dorsey Technical College adheres to School Board Policy 8405 - School Safety, which ensures that the following procedures are in place for keeping schools safe and drug free:
+In addition, D.A.
+Dorsey adheres to, School Board Policy 8405 - School Safety, which ensures that the following procedures are in place for keeping schools safe and drug free:

-- appropriate and effective school discipline policies that prohibit disorderly conduct, the illegal possession of weapons and the illegal use, possession, distribution, and sale of tobacco, alcohol, and other drugs by students; - security procedures at school and during student commutes to and from school; - prevention activities that are designed to maintain safe, disciplined, and drug-free environments; - a code of conduct or policy for all students that clearly states the responsibilities of students, teachers, and administrators in maintaining a safe classroom environment.
+- appropriate and effective school discipline policies that prohibit disorderly conduct, the illegal possession of weapons and the illegal use, possession, distribution, and sale of tobacco, alcohol, and other drugs by students; - security procedures at school and during student commutes to and from school; - prevention activities that are designed to maintain safe, disciplined, and drug-free environments; - a code of conduct or policy for all students that clearly states the responsibilities of students, teachers, and administrators in maintaining a safe classroom environment. - safety and security best practices.